switchupcb/copygen/CONTRIBUTING.md

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a **Contributor License Agreement**.

-You or your employer retain the copyright to your contribution.
-This simply gives us permission to use and redistribute your contributions as part of the project.
+You or your employer retain the copyright to your contribution: Accepting this agreement gives us permission to use and redistribute your contributions as part of the project.

 ## Pull Requests